- Life As Mom - http://lifeasmom.com -

 Each and every circumstance has been filled with fear and trepidation.
 In the final hours, I’ve asked myself, “WHY am I doing this?”
 And afterward, I was always glad that I did.
 “That wasn’t so bad.”

 I think we get stuck in our ways and wonder if we can really change the path we’re on.
 But, you can.
 Just because you’re “grown up” doesn’t mean you need to do what you’ve always been doing.
-This is 2013, after all.
+This is the 21st century, after all.
 So much is possible!

 Consider these scenarios: